littleactuary/littleactuary.github.io/about/index.md

 ## About Me

 Hi, my name's Duc-Hien.
 I'm from Hanoi, Vietnam.
-I moved to Paris in 2009 for my higer studies and I've been living here since then.
+I moved to Paris in 2009 for my higher studies and I've been living here since then.
 I hold a MSc degree in Statistics (Actuarial Science Major) at [**ENSAE ParisTech**](http://www.ensae.fr){:target="_blank"}.
 Felow Actuary of [**French Institue of Actuaries (IA)**](http://www.institutdesactuaires.com){:target="_blank"}, I'm currently working as an Actuarial Consultant.
 Self-taught Data Scientist, I spend my free time learning to code (R, Python and some web programming languages).

 <a markdown="0" href="{{ site.url }}/vitae" class="btn">My Curriculum Vitae</a>